QIMA

 DTSC will evaluate these product categories through robust scientific review and information exchange with all stakeholders including industry experts, government agencies and academic researchers.
 Upon approval of a product to be a priority product, the manufacturer of the priority product is required to notify the DTSC.

-On May 17, 2018, the California Office of Environmental Health Hazard Assessment (OEHHA) issued notice to approve No Significant Risk Level (NSRL) for Vinylidene Chloride, which was listed in 2017 under Proposition 65 as being known to the state to cause cancer (See test).
+On May 17, 2018, the California Office of Environmental Health Hazard Assessment (OEHHA) issued notice to approve No Significant Risk Level (NSRL) for Vinylidene Chloride, which was listed in 2017 under Proposition 65 as being known to the state to cause cancer.

 The chemical details and issued NSRL are provided below: